opendatabio/opendatabio/resources/docs/en/API.md

 Authentication is done using an `API token`, that can be found under your user profile on the web interface.
 Authentication is required, so only registered users can access the API.
 The token is assigned to a single database user, and should not be shared, exposed, e-mailed or stored in version controls.
 To authenticate against the OpenDataBio API, use the token in the "Authorization" header of the API request.
 When using the R client, pass the token to the `odb_config` function `cfg = odb_config(token="your-token-here")`.

 Users will only have access to the data for which the user has permission and to, or any data with public access in the database, which by default includes locations, taxons, bibliographic references, persons and traits.
-Measurements, plants, and Vouchers access depends on permissions understood by the users token.
+Measurements, individuals, and Vouchers access depends on permissions understood by the users token.

 <a name="api_versions"></a>
 ***